dyang1999/equities-screener/README.md

 | **Caching** | Uses `st.cache_data` to improve responsiveness. |
 | **Visualization** | Built with Plotly for 2D/3D interactivity. |

 ---

-## 🧩 Error Handling and Resilience
-- Graceful handling of **Yahoo Finance rate limits** and **network errors**.
-- Non-blocking UI: the app continues running even if certain data sources are unavailable.
-- Automatic fallback warnings when data is missing.

----